-If you are intending to get an FHA mortgage loan in 2020, you will be interested to learn FHA requirements and loan amount limits for the year.
-FHA recently announced its updated limits for 2020.
+If you are intending to get an FHA mortgage this year, you will be interested to learn FHA loan requirements and loan amount limits for the year.
+FHA recently announced its updated limits for 2024.
 It appears most of the US will see a substantial increase

 In higher cost zones of the nation, the FHA loan limit rose to $726,000, which is an increase from $679,650 last year.
 FHA also will boost the low end to $314,827, which is an increase from last year’s $294,500.

 The new FHA loan limits apply to FHA loans that are created after Jan.
 1, 2024.
 FHA is mandated by the National Housing Act to establish single family loan limits at 115% of median house prices for an area.
 There is a floor and ceiling on these limits.
 FHA determines top and low mortgage limits according to MSA data and by county.

 Any part of the country where the limit of the loan goes over the floor is deemed a high cost area.
 HERA will require FHA to establish the top loan limit ceiling for top cost areas at 150% of the conforming limit nationally.

 According to the Housing Wire, The 2020 minimum national loan limit or floor for now is $314,800 and has been set at 65% of the national conforming FHA loan limit of $484,000.
 The floor is applicable to areas where 115% of the median home price is below the floor limit.

 Any area of the country where the FHA loan limit is higher than this floor is deemed a higher cost area.
 FHA is required to set the maximum loan limit ceiling for such high cost areas at 150% of the national conforming limit.